rcschen/stable-baselines/docs/guide/callbacks.rst

             return True

         def _on_rollout_end(self) -> None:
+            """
+            This event is triggered before updating the policy.
+            """
             pass

         def _on_training_end(self) -> None:
+            """
+            This event is triggered before exiting the `learn()` method.
+            """
             pass

 .. note::
-  `self.num_timesteps` correspond to the total number of steps in the environment, i.e., it is the number of environments times the number of time `env.step()` was called
+  `self.num_timesteps` corresponds to the total number of steps taken in the environment, i.e., it is the number of environments multiplied by the number of time `env.step()` was called

   You should know that `PPO1` and `TRPO` update `self.num_timesteps` after each rollout (and not each step) because they rely on MPI.

 .. note::

-  For off-policy algorithms like SAC, DDPG, TD3 or DQN, the notion of `rollout` correspond to the steps taken in the environment between two updates using the replay buffer.
+  For off-policy algorithms like SAC, DDPG, TD3 or DQN, the notion of `rollout` corresponds to the steps taken in the environment between two updates.

 Event Callback
 --------------

-Compared to Keras, Stable Baselines provides a second type of `BaseCallback`, named `EventCallback` that are meant to trigger events.
+Compared to Keras, Stable Baselines provides a second type of `BaseCallback`, named `EventCallback` that is meant to trigger events.
 When an event is triggered, then a child callback is called.

 As an example, `EvalCallback` is an `EventCallback` that will trigger its child callback when there is a new best model.
-A child callback is for instance `StopTrainingOnRewardThreshold` that will stop the training if the mean reward achieved by the RL model is above a threshold.
+A child callback is for instance `StopTrainingOnRewardThreshold` that stops the training if the mean reward achieved by the RL model is above a threshold.

 .. note::